-The Head Teacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld, via the termly report.
-The governors are in turn responsible for monitoring the effectiveness of the policy via the termly report and by in-school monitoring such as learning walks and focus groups with students.
-The policy is reviewed every 12 months, in consultation with the whole school community
+The Head Teacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld.
+The governors are in turn responsible for monitoring the effectiveness of the policy and by in-school monitoring such as learning walks and focus groups with students.
+The policy is reviewed every 12 months, in consultation with the whole school community.